 (Biopsy, Breast Surgical; Breast Open Biopsy; Biopsy, Breast Open; Breast Needle Localization; Localization, Breast Needle)

 Click here to view an animated version of this procedure.

 Reasons for Procedure

-Breast surgical biopsy is done to examine a suspicious area in the breast.
-It may be done if any of the following are found:
+Breast surgical biopsy is done to look at a suspicious part of the breast.
+It can find out of the spot is cancerous or not.

-Some factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 What to Expect

 Prior to Procedure

 The doctor may meet with you to talk about: